MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/using-the-output-of-power-platform-dataflows.md

 ## Separating data transformation from data consumption

 When you use the output of a dataflow in other dataflows or datasets, you can create an abstraction between the data transformation layer and the rest of the data model.
-This abstraction is important because it creates a multiple-role architecture, in which the Power Query customer can focus on building the data transformations, and data modelers can focus on data modeling.
+This abstraction is important because it creates a multi-role architecture, in which the Power Query customer can focus on building the data transformations, and data modelers can focus on data modeling.

 ## Next Steps